How to Fit Guttering and Down Pipes

 Step 2

-If an offset is required, you can either use an adjustable offset bend or two offset bends with or without a short piece of pipe that clears the facia.
-Ensure that there is a 6mm gap left at the top of the downpipe for expansion.
+If an offset is required, you can either use an adjustable offset bend or two offset bends with or without a short piece of pipe that clears the fascia.
+When fitting plastic guttering, ensure there is a 6mm gap left at the top of the downpipe for expansion, although this isn't necessary for metal.

 fit guttering and downpipes step 12